VH-EAU. de Havilland Canada DHC-2 Beaver. c/n 646.

 Was also registered as: VH-SMB & VH-SMH.

-Third of four aircraft ordered new by Qantas Airways Ltd
+This was the third of four aircraft ordered new by Qantas Airways Ltd - ?

 Built by de Havilland Aircraft of Canada Ltd, Downsview, Toronto, Ontario, Canada

 Powered by Pratt and Whitney R-985 Wasp Junior engine

 Delivered by de Havilland Canada to de Havilland Australia at Sydney (Bankstown) - December 07, 1954